DrPingLu/DrPingLu.github.io/content/project/example/index.md

 ---
 title: Advanced Medical Image Analysis of the Human Facial Nerve Based on Machine Learning Technologies
-summary: Facial nerve segmentation for surgical planning of robotic cochlear implantation
+summary: Cochlear implantation offers hope to those with severe to profound sensorineural hearing loss, using advanced microsurgical techniques to minimise trauma and protect critical structures such as the facial nerve.
+The development of CT-based image analysis and super-resolution strategies is improving the accuracy of facial nerve segmentation, which is critical for personalised planning in image-guided robotic systems and promises highly accurate results in cochlear implantation.
 tags:
   - Deep Learning
 date: '2017-05-18T00:00:00Z'